Potato-Waffles/AnalogJoytstickToKeyboard/README.md

 It is meant for driving games without joystick support.
 This allows them to still be played with one.

 *NOTE:*
-Currently it is specially made for [Slow Roads](https://slowroads.io/ "Slow Roads"), but the files are easy to edit with just notepad (or notepad++) to ajust for any other game.
+Currently it is specially made for [Slow Roads](https://slowroads.io/ "Slow Roads"), but the files are easy to edit with just notepad (or notepad++) to adjust for any other game.

 # 3. Getting started

-**NOTE:** Only work for Xbox360 (maybe XboxOne) controllers.
+**NOTE:** Only works for Xbox360 (maybe XboxOne) controllers.
 If you have a different one, which you cannot normaly map to Xbox controls, you can for example use x360ce.

 a) Download and install AutoHotKey from https://www.autohotkey.com/